Derived from the given name Aaij

 .
 This was a nickname for a stubborn person.

-Probably from a place name which was a derivative of Dutch els
+Probably from a place name that was a derivative of Dutch els

 meaning "alder tree".